 B.A., Hindu College, Delhi University

-At Western, Professor Biswas teaches courses on International Relations, Transnational Terrorism, Democratization, American Foreign Policy, International Intervention in Civil Wars, Conflict Processes & Conflict Resolution, and the Politics of South Asia.
-She also serves as the faculty advisor for the Political Science department’s Honors program.
-Qualified students are encouraged to contact her for more information about program qualifications and requirements.
-In her teaching, Dr. Biswas is passionate about applying theoretical rigor to policy questions.
-She was featured in the 2016-2017 WWU Innovative Teaching Showcase on Critical Thinking.
+At Western, I teach courses on International Relations, Transnational Terrorism, American Foreign Policy, International Intervention in Civil Wars, Conflict Processes & Conflict Resolution, the Politics of South Asia, and Applied Methods.
+I also serve as faculty advisor for the Political Science department’s Honors program.
+Qualified students should contact me for more information about program qualifications and requirements.
+In my teaching, I am passionate about applying theoretical rigor to policy questions.
+I was featured in the 2016-2017 WWU Innovative Teaching Showcase on Critical Thinking.
 Students should expect lots of discussion and debates about current events as well as a strong emphasis on clear and concise writing.

 “Finding Agency in the Margins: Lessons from Teaching as Immigrant Women of Color.”
 (Co-authored with Shirin Deylami).
-PS: Political Science and Politics, October 2017 (forthcoming).
+PS: Political Science and Politics 50(4): 1011-1014.

 Indian Immigrant Women and Work.
 2016.
 NY: Routledge.
 (Co-authored with Ramya Vijaya)